I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlntstatustodoserror.md

 ## -remarks
 <p>There is no function that provides the inverse functionality of <b>RtlNtStatusToDosError</b>, converting a system error code to its corresponding NTSTATUS code. </p>

-<p>There is no function that provides the inverse functionality of <b>RtlNtStatusToDosError</b>, converting a system error code to its corresponding NTSTATUS code. </p>

 ## -requirements
 <table>
 <tr>